State police: Man shot by city police officer fired at house - NewsBreak

 Allison said the officer “continued to drive to get out of the line of fire” and then returned and located the suspect.
 He said Bennett refused to put down the weapon, and the officer fired one shot.

 The county coroner’s office said Bennett was pronounced dead about an hour later at Penn Highlands Monongahela Valley Hospital.
 A ruling on the cause and manner of death is pending.
-State police are investigating..
+State police are investigating.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.